 Day 3

 Visit Hoh Rainforest and Rialto Beach.
 Time your beach trip for low tide if you want to explore tidal pools or hike to Hole-in-the-Wall, a highly recommended 5.3 kilometre (3.3 mile) return hike along the beach (note that soft sand and pebbles make this more of a workout than it sounds – allow plenty of time).
-Spend the night at Lake Quinault.
+If you prefer less walking, try Ruby Beach instead.
+Finally, make a quick stop at Kalaloch Campground to visit the Tree of Life.
+Overnight at Kalaloch or Lake Quinault.

 Day 4

-Take the Scenic Drive around Lake Quinault making various stops along the way, including the world’s largest Sitka Spruce!
+Take the Scenic Drive around Lake Quinault making various stops along the way, including the world’s largest Sitka Spruce and Merriman Falls!
+Grab lunch at the Salmon House on Lake Quinault, or cross back out to the coast for lunch in Seabrook.
 Return to Seattle via Kurt Cobain’s hometown of Aberdeen, for lunch.

 Get this map!
 If you have a Google account, you can save a copy of this map to use and adapt for your trip.
 Click on the top right corner and it will open in a new window where you can save it to your Google Drive/Google MyMaps.

-Enjoy your Olympic Peninsula loop and the wonderfully diverse landscapes it has to offer.
+Enjoy your time on the Olympic Peninsula and the wonderfully diverse landscapes it has to offer.
 For more National Park itineraries see here.

 Peace, love & inspiring travel,